Diana Campbell (curator): Career

-Diana Campbell Betancourt has developed the Dhaka Art Summit to be the world's leading research and exhibitions platform for art from South Asia, and developed a new philanthropic platform to shift the discourse away from an Indo-centric one by bringing together artists, architects, curators, and writers from across South Asia and through a largely commission based model where new work and exhibitions are born in Bangladesh.
-She has curated numerous solo projects with artists such as Raqib Shaw (co-curated with Maria Balshaw) Haroon Mirza, Simryn Gill, Tino Sehgal, Lynda Benglis, Shilpa Gupta, Shahzia Sikander, Naeem Mohaiemen, Runa Islam, Shumon Ahmed, Pawel Althamer, Asim Waqif, and Raqs Media Collective as well as group exhibitions such as Rewind (with Amara Antilla, Sabih Ahmed, and Beth Citron)), Mining Warm Data, The Asian Art Biennale in Context and Bearing Points and initiated a free, alternative education program called Samdani Seminars and Education Pavilion which bridges the gaps in curriculum between the various art schools in Dhaka with international guest faculty.
-Campbell Betanourt has conceived of the Dhaka Art Summit as a cumulative event, stressing that it is 'not about the individual editions; it is a continuation, and it always builds on the last one'.
-She also added a scholarly element to the platform from the 2018 edition, developing a transnational think tank connecting modern art histories in and across Africa, South and Southeast Asia in collaboration with the Getty Foundation, Cornell University Center for Comparative Modernities, the Asia Art Archive, and the Samdani Art Foundation which convened in Hong Kong and Dhaka in 2019 and 2020.
+Diana Campbell has developed the Dhaka Art Summit to be the world's leading research and exhibitions platform for art from South Asia, by bringing together artists, architects, curators, and writers from across South Asia and through a largely commission based model where new work and exhibitions are born in Bangladesh.
+She has curated numerous solo projects with artists such as Raqib Shaw (co-curated with Maria Balshaw) Haroon Mirza, Simryn Gill, Tino Sehgal, Lynda Benglis, Shilpa Gupta, Shahzia Sikander, Naeem Mohaiemen, Runa Islam, Shumon Ahmed, Pawel Althamer, Asim Waqif, Antony Gormley and Raqs Media Collective.
+Campbell has conceived of the Dhaka Art Summit as a cumulative event, stressing that it is 'not about the individual editions; it is a continuation, and it always builds on the last one'.
+The 2018 edition featured a transnational think tank program connecting modern art histories in and across Africa, South and Southeast Asia in collaboration with the Getty Foundation, Cornell University Center for Comparative Modernities, the Asia Art Archive, and the Samdani Art Foundation which convened in Hong Kong and Dhaka in 2019 and 2020.
+The 2020 and 2023 editions had nearly 500,000 visitors over nine days making it one of the most visited exhibitions in the world.

-In addition to her exhibitions making practice, Betancourt is also responsible for developing the Samdani Art Foundation collection, which has been recognized by ArtReview, Artnet News, Artnet News, and Artnews as one of the leading collections in the world.
-The collection, as well as temporary exhibitions related to it, will be visible in the foundation's art centre.